sthbrx/sthbrx.github.io/content/blog/2023-07-31-going-out-on-a-limb-efficient-ecc-p384.markdown

 With $p_{384}$ being a Solinas'/Pseudo-Mersenne Prime, it has a large number of contiguous runs of repeated bits, so we can of course use this to massively simplify our predicate.
 Doing this in constant time involves some interesting bit-shifting/masking schenanigans.
 Essentially, you want a bit vector of all ones/zeros depending on the value of $G(384)$, we then logically 'and' with this bitmask to 'conditionally' subtract $p_{384}$ from our result.

-### A side note about the weird constants
+### A Side Note about the Weird Constants

 Okay so we're implementing our modular arithmetic with unsigned integer limbs that together represent a number of the following form:

 $$x = \sum_{k = 0}^{n-1} 2^{dk} l_k$$

 How do we then do subtractions in a way which will make overflow impossible?
-Well computing $a - b$ is really straight forward if every limb of $a$ is larger than every limb of $b$.
+Well computing $a - b$ is really straightforward if every limb of $a$ is larger than every limb of $b$.
 We then add a suitable multiple of $p_{384}$ to $a$ that causes each limb of $a$ to be sufficiently large.

 Thankfully, with redundant-limb arithmetic, we can do this easily by means of *telescopic sums*.
 For example, in `felem_reduce` we wanted all limbs of our $p_{384}$ multiple to be sufficiently large.
 We overshot any requirement and provided such a multiple which gives a lower bound $2^{123}$.
 We first scale our prime accordingly so that its 'lead term' (speaking in the polynomial representation) is $2^{124}$.